ADeliciousMan/A-Delicious-Marlin-Ender-3-Firmware/README.md

 * Added ASSISTED_TRAMMING
 * Added ASSISTED_TRAMMING_WIZARD
 * Added Z_MIN_PROBE_REPEATABILITY_TEST
+* Turned off NOZZLE_TO_PROBE_OFFSET for now as with it, it refused to compile, will have to investigate
 * TRAMMING_SCREW_THREAD set to 40 instead of default 30, so should be set to M4
 *  Cleaned up more of Configuration_adv.h, removed functions listed:
   - THERMAL_PROTECTION_COOLER > Laser related